WE-are-FPV/JeNo-7/README.md

 ![JeNo 7 Camera Plates blue prints](./images/JeNo7_Camera_Plates.jpg)

 ## Cut it !

-There is no packaged version planned at the moment like the JeNo 5" and 3".
+Unlike the 3 and 5" JeNos, the JeNo 7" won't be available in shop.

 The ["dxf"](https://github.com/WE-are-FPV/JeNo-7/tree/main/dxf) folder contains all the files you need to get it **cut** in your favourite flavour :